Bring your class to the High Line!

 - Plan to divide your students into two groups.
 We will spend much of the trip divided into two groups, so please plan on this ahead of time.

-- Please note that High Line field trips are non-refundable and take place RAIN or SHINE.
-In case of cancellations, one week advance notice is required.
-If you have any concerns on the day of your trip, please contact Emily Pinkowitz via cell at (646) 734-7361.
-For information regarding getting to the High Line, visit the Park Information page.
+- Cancellation Policy: Please note that High Line field trips are non-refundable and take place RAIN or SHINE.
+Due to the limited number of field trips available each year, field trips cannot be refunded, credited, or rescheduled due to inclement weather.
+In case of cancellations for any reason, 5 business days advance notice is required.
+Cancellations made after this date require full payment of the field trip balance.
+If you have any concerns on the day of your trip, please contact Dionne Lee at (646) 774-2501, or contact your High Line Educator directly using the number listed on your follow-up email.
+For information on how to get to the High Line, visit the Park Information page.

 About High Line Education

 Educational programming has long been an important part of Friends of the High Line, beginning in 2001 with partnerships with the New York City Laboratory School for Collaborative Studies and the Hudson Guild, a Chelsea community center that serves lower-income residents.